PicsArt/cppbind/docs/03_get_started/06_templates.rst

 For all templates we specify **template** attribute in **__API__**.
 It's value must be of JSON format and should contain all template arguments as keys.
 Values are lists.
 This lists should contain either strings(all possible types) or objects with **name** and **type** keys.
 We will see an example with **name** and it's usage later.
-Now let's see how kotlin wrappers look like:

 .. note::
     Keys in **__API__** should be in the same order as in the template parameter list.